Passengers seated inside an airplane cabin during a flight

 Inflatable sleep devices turn an economy seat into a flat(ish) bed for kids.
 Parents love them.
 Airlines are split on whether to allow them.
 Here’s the current state.

 These are inflatable cushions, ride-on suitcases, or leg-rest pillows that fill the gap between your child’s seat and the seat in front, creating a flat surface for them to lie on.
-The most popular ones:
+Our sleep device rankings score every device by airline endorsement (90% of the score), weight, and packed size.
+The top picks:

-There are also budget foot rests and hammock-style devices, but these are less commonly approved by airlines.
+There are also budget foot rests and hammock-style devices, but these are less commonly endorsed by airlines.
+See the full ranked list on our sleep device rankings page.

 Airlines fall into three camps:

-Don’t allow them: Qantas bans all inflatable sleep devices.
+Don’t allow them: Qantas and British Airways ban all inflatable sleep devices.
 Several other airlines have blanket bans too.

 Unclear: Some airlines haven’t published a clear policy.
 If your airline’s policy is unclear, call them before you fly.

-Check the exact policy for your airline in our Flying Hub - select your airline and look at the sleep device section.
+Check the exact policy for your airline in our Baby Travel Gear Checker - select your airline and look at the sleep device section.
+You can also compare sleep device policies across all airlines on the airline rankings page.

 There’s a difference.
 Some airlines name specific products in their approved list (e.g. “Plane Pal, JetKids BedBox, and Fly Tot are approved”).
 Other airlines allow sleep devices generally without naming specific brands.